trezanik/isochrone/docs/using_the_application.md

 Populate the Name field and click Save; a minimal file will now be stored at this path, with all subsequent save operations writing to this file.

-> Note
-A selected file will populate its name in the field, and will result in overwriting the original file if saved!
-This also applies to any names that happen to match existing items.

 ### <a id="Loading-an-existing-Workspace"></a>Loading an existing Workspace

 Within the main menu bar, select `Workspace` and then `Open`.